nutanix/ntnx-api-cmdlet-help/md/en-US/Get-VM.md

 ```

 ### -EndsWith
-Displays VMs with the names ending with the given name
+Displays VMs with the names ending with the given name.

 ```yaml
 Type: SwitchParameter